The Bankrate promise

 Like all financial products, there are pros and cons that come with an add-on CD.

-- Fixed interest rate: If market rates for CDs were to drop, you’re guaranteed to earn interest at the predetermined rate for the term.
+- Fixed interest rate: If market rates for CDs were to drop, you’re guaranteed to earn the predetermined yield for the term.

 - Low initial deposit requirement: Some banks may have lower minimum deposit requirements for their add-on CD products than for opening traditional CDs.
 For example, First Horizon Bank requires $1,000 to open a traditional CD but only half that amount to open an add-on CD.